Check this out:

 Bobber and salmon eggs are the most popular techniques in the upper sections of tidewater and in the rivers.
 Gear restrictions are in effect in the Trask River from the Cedar Creek boat slide down to the Lorens Drift wood boat slide from May 1-July 31.
 Check the regulations for details.

 FALL CHINOOK AND COHO: Fall Chinook and coho begin entering the bay in late summer.
 Hatchery coho peak in September, with Chinook peaking in October.
 Chinook can be caught through December.
-Limited wild coho fisheries have been approved in recent years.
-Check the ODFW website beginning in June for updated regulations.
+Limited wild coho fisheries have been approved in recent years but due to fishery constraints may not occur this year Check the ODFW website beginning in June for updated regulations.
 Typically, lower bay anglers favor trolling herring.
 Further up the bay, trolling herring is still a good option, but more anglers also opt for large bladed spinners or plugs.
 Some anglers anchor and cast for coho in the west channel of the bay with medium to large spinners.
 Bobber and bait is the predominant technique in tidewater areas and upstream, with backtrolling plugs and backbouncing bait added to the mix.
 Stream fisheries generally begin in October with fall rains raising the rivers.

 WINTER STEELHEAD: The Wilson, Kilchis and Trask rivers offer excellent winter steelhead opportunities.
 Hatchery steelhead usually begin returning in late November, with good fishing through January.
 Approximately 40,000 early returning hatchery smolts are released in each of the Kilchis and Wilson Rivers.
 The Kilchis is stocked up to Kilchis Park.
 An additional 100,000 wild brood smolts are released in the Wilson River, primarily in the lower river up to Siskeyville, but a small proportion (25 percent) are released in the South Fork.
 Wild broodstock hatchery steelhead are available in the Wilson River throughout the winter and early spring (primarily January to mid-April).
 The Trask River is not stocked, but hatchery strays are present.